 |The only real sign of abuse.|

 No threads coming out, no velcro weakening, and the buckles and clips feel exactly the same as the day I bought them.
-These Californian made bags are very well made and withstand a lot.
+These Californian made bags are very well fabricated and can withstand a lot.

 Comfort: If you pack this bag right, it will give you no problems on the ride.
 Packing it right mainly means no pointy things in the back that will dig into your spine.
 The bag is pretty forgiving though, and is far more comfortable to ride with than a backpack.
 It evenly distributes weight, and I rarely feel myself having to adjust it mid-ride, unless I've completely botched the straps.
 It does take a while to break in and figure out, however.
 As I mentioned before when packing it, you also have to make sure it's adjusted right - not too tight or too high up.
 The security strap that goes under your arm gave me some problems with armpit rubbing, but I found once I adjusted the bag right it was no problem.
 No back pain, and I've stuffed close to thirty pounds in this thing.